Samuel Lane (painter): Family life

-Works
+Legacy

-His portraits included: Lord George Bentinck for the King's Lynn Guildhall; James Saumarez, 1st Baron de Saumarez for the United Service Club; Sir George Pollock and Sir John Malcolm for the Oriental Club; Charles Gordon-Lennox, 5th Duke of Richmond; Charles Blomfield, bishop of London; Thomas Clarkson for Wisbech Town Hall; Philip Broke for the East Suffolk Hospital; Thomas Coke, for the Norwich Corn Exchange; Luke Hansard for the Stationers' Company; Thomas Telford, Edmond Wodehouse, General William Loftus (MP), his wife Lady Elizabeth Loftus, George Manby and other prominent persons.
+Samuel Lane died at [Lower] Brook Street, Ipswich on 29 July 1859, leaving a widow Elizabeth and four children with effects in his will valued at under two hundred pounds.
+As a deaf artist living and surviving at the turn of the 18th and 19th centuries, earning a living in any practical sense had always been a struggle.
+He was criticised for being a copyist in his life, but he also left a substantial body of work, (Note: 217 exhibited at the Royal Academy but probably more that were never exhibited, either because he wasn't satisfied with the outcome or because the commission owner was not prepared to release the portrait for exhibition) including portraits of Lord George Bentinck for the King's Lynn Guildhall; James Saumarez, 1st Baron de Saumarez for the United Service Club; Sir George Pollock and Sir John Malcolm for the Oriental Club; Charles Gordon-Lennox, 5th Duke of Richmond; Charles Blomfield, bishop of London; Thomas Clarkson for Wisbech Town Hall; Philip Broke for the East Suffolk Hospital; Thomas Coke, for the Norwich Corn Exchange; Luke Hansard for the Stationers' Company; Thomas Telford, Edmond Wodehouse, General William Loftus (MP), Lady Elizabeth Loftus, George Manby and other prominent persons.
 Lane was known for truthful likenesses; many of them were engraved by Charles Turner, Samuel William Reynolds, William Ward, and others.
+After he had died, later artists copied his work.